jejacks0n/teaspoon/README.md

 Teaspoon is a Javascript test runner built for Rails.
 It can run tests in the browser and headless using PhantomJS, Selenium WebDriver, or Capybara Webkit.

+Feedback, ideas and pull requests are always welcome, or you can hit us up on Twitter @modeset_.

 [![Join the chat at https://gitter.im/modeset/teaspoon](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/modeset/teaspoon?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The project goal is to stay simple while also providing the most complete Javascript testing solution for Rails.

-Teaspoon takes advantage of the asset pipeline, and ships with support for Jasmine, Mocha, and QUnit.
+Teaspoon takes advantage of the Rails asset pipeline, and ships with support for Jasmine, Mocha, and QUnit.

-Feedback, ideas and pull requests are always welcome, or you can hit us up on Twitter @modeset_.

 If you'd like to use Teaspoon with [Guard](https://github.com/guard/guard), check out the [guard-teaspoon](https://github.com/modeset/guard-teaspoon) project.
-Or, if you want to use the [Spring](https://github.com/rails/spring) preloader, use the unofficial [spring-commands-teaspoon](https://github.com/alejandrobabio/spring-commands-teaspoon).
+Or, if you want to use the [Spring](https://github.com/rails/spring) preloader, try the unofficial [spring-commands-teaspoon](https://github.com/alejandrobabio/spring-commands-teaspoon).

 ## Screenshots